WTKS (AM)

-Weekday mornings begin with The Scott Ryfun Show.
-The rest of WTKS's weekday schedule features syndicated talk shows, mostly from co-owned Premiere Networks: The Glenn Beck Radio Program, The Clay Travis and Buck Sexton Show, The Sean Hannity Show, The Ramsey Show with Dave Ramsey, The Mark Levin Show, Coast to Coast AM with George Noory and This Morning, America's First News with Gordon Deal.

-Weekends include programs on health, gardening, home repair, golf, law and technology.
-Weekend shows include Bill Handel on the Law, Rick DeMuro on Tech, The Weekend with Michael Brown, Armstrong & Getty and In The Garden with Ron Wilson.
-Most hours begin with world and national news from Fox News Radio.
-Some local news and weather is supplied by WTOC-TV.

 History

 Early years

 The station signed on the air on October 15, 1929.
 Its call sign was WTOC and it was the first broadcasting station in the Savannah area.
 It was an enterprise of the civic group Junior Board of Trade that was the forerunner of the Savannah Jaycees.
 WTOC broadcast on 1260 kilocycles with 500 watts day and night, non-directional.
 Later, the power increased to 1,000 watts daytime, and later to 5,000 watts days and 1,000 watts at night.
 With the North American Regional Broadcasting Agreement (NARBA) nationwide frequency shift in 1941, the station moved to 1290 kHz.
 Shortly thereafter, a four tower array was built in Garden City, and power increased to 5,000 watts at night using a directional antenna.

 WTOC ("Welcome To Our City"), was owned for many years by the Knight family, with William T. Knight serving as president of the Savannah Broadcasting Company.
 It was a CBS Radio Network affiliate, carrying its schedule of dramas, comedies, news, sports, soap operas, game shows and big band broadcasts during the Golden Age of Radio.
 One of its rivals, WSAV, was a network affiliate of NBC Radio.

 WTOC added an FM station in 1946.
 It first broadcast at 97.3 MHz, later moving to 94.1 MHz (today WQBT).
 In 1954, WTOC-TV (channel 11) came on the air.
 Because WTOC radio was a longtime CBS affiliate, WTOC-TV also carried CBS TV programming and news.